progit/progit/it/01-introduction/01-chapter1.markdown

 ### Local Version Control Systems ###

-Many peopleís version-control method of choice is to copy files into another directory (perhaps a time-stamped directory, if theyíre clever).
+Many people‚Äôs version-control method of choice is to copy files into another directory (perhaps a time-stamped directory, if they‚Äôre clever).
 This approach is very common because it is so simple, but it is also incredibly error prone.
-It is easy to forget which directory youíre in and accidentally write to the wrong file or copy over files you donít mean to.
+It is easy to forget which directory you‚Äôre in and accidentally write to the wrong file or copy over files you don‚Äôt mean to.

 To deal with this issue, programmers long ago developed local VCSs that had a simple database that kept all the changes to files under revision control (see Figure 1-1).